loki4j/loki-logback-appender/README.md

 ## Key features

-- Loki labels can be dynamically generated out of any Logback pattern, MDC, and SLF4J markers
+- Dynamic generation of Loki labels and metadata out of any Logback pattern, MDC, KVP, or SLF4J markers
 - Structured metadata support
 - Fast JSON layout for log message formatting
 - Support of JSON and Protobuf Loki API flavors